- GEICO vs. Farmers: Which one is the cheapest?

 GEICO vs. Farmers: Rates for high-risk drivers

-GEICO has the best rates for high-risk drivers.
-A high-risk driver is someone who has multiple speeding tickets, accidents or a serious offense like a DUI on their record.
-This can make it a challenge to find affordable auto insurance.
+GEICO offers the lowest rates for high-risk drivers.
+A high-risk driver is someone with multiple speeding tickets, accidents or a serious offense like a DUI on their record.
+This can make it harder to find affordable car insurance.

-For the drivers with DUI, GEICO is cheaper, with average rates of $4,504.
+For drivers with a DUI, GEICO is more affordable, with an average rate of $4,504.

 Type of violation | GEICO | Farmers |